I have been blogging for around 4 years now and it’s only been in the last 2 years that I have really taken my blog seriously.

 One of the best ways for your blog to grow is to be “recognised” by Google.
 The general consensus is that it will take around a year (or 50 blog posts) for Google to figure out what your website is about and start showing your website in search results.

 Don’t worry about what your blog looks like from the beginning.

 The most important piece of advice I can give you is to start creating content NOW and publishing it.
 As your blog fills up with content, you can start to get a good feel for the web design layout and colours and change it as you go on.

 5. Learn Basic SEO

 I’ll admit, SEO (search engine optimisation) was a little scary, to begin with.
-When I first started blogging, I knew nothing about SEO and didn’t realise how hugely important it was in getting your blog seen!
+Starting a blog from scratch meant I knew nothing about SEO and didn’t realise how hugely important it was in getting your blog seen!

 Forget social media or Pinterest, SEO is the no. 1 priority in driving traffic to your blog.
 After 2 years of blogging and not really getting a lot of traffic, I had my website redesigned and the web designer suggested I install the Rank Math plug-in for WordPress.